mariuszm/ng-devstack/README.md

 $ gulp watch --notest --nobrowser
 ```

-Also, for unit testing purposes your can disable generating code coverage by Karma by adding `--nocoverage` parameter.
+Also, for unit testing purposes you can disable generating code coverage by Karma by adding `--nocoverage` parameter.

 ## Additional info